-PRIORITIES STRATEGIES • Water ✓ To ensure 500 households in Vergenog have access to potable water by 2023/2024. ✓ To ensure that all 450 households in Khalinkomo and have access to waterborne toilets by 30th June 2024. ✓ Maintenance of water reticulation network. ✓ To ensure compliance with blue drop and green drop standards. ✓ To ensure reduction of water losses. ✓ Replacement of Pvc pipes in Monyakeng (Dept. of Water and Sanitation) by end Sanitation of June 2024.
-To ensure that all 500 households in and Vergenog have access to water-borne toilets by 30th June 2024.
-To ensure that all 450 households in Khalinkomo and have access to water-borne toilets by 30th June 2024.
+PRIORITIES STRATEGIES • Water To ensure 500 households in Vergenog have access to potable water by 2023/2024.
+To ensure that all 450 households in Khalinkomo and have access to water-borne toilets by 2024.
+Maintenance of water reticulation network.
+To ensure compliance with blue drop and green drop standards.
+To ensure reduction of water losses.
+Replacement of Pvc pipes in Monyakeng (Dept. of Water and Sanitation) by end of June 2024. • Sanitation To ensure that all 500 households in and Vergenog have access to water-borne toilets by 2023.
+To ensure that all 450 households in Khalinkomo and have access to water-borne toilets by 2024.
 Maintenance of sewer reticulation network.
 WSIG upgrading of bulk outfall sewer in Bothaville/Meyerhof.
 To ensure sufficient capacity of the wastewater treatment plants.
 Refurbishment and cleaning of sewer network in Kgotsong and Monyakeng.
 To ensure compliance with green drop standards Maintenance of wastewater treatment plants.
-Municipal Roads and Storm-water Waintenance of wastewater freatment plants.
-To ensure that all municipal roads in Nala Local municipality are upgraded/or maintained to facilitate economic and social activity required for the sustainable development of the municipality.
-Resealing of municipal roads by 2022 - 2025 5.25 Km in Bothaville.
+Municipal Roads and Storm-water To ensure that all municipal roads in Nala Local municipality are upgraded/or maintained to facilitate economic and social activity required for the sustainable development of the municipality.
+Resealing of municipal roads by 2022 - 2023.
+5.25 Km in Bothaville.
 3.5 Km in Meyerhof.
 6 Km in Bothaville Industrial.
 8.5 Km in Kgotsong.
 12 Km in Wesselsbron and Wesselsbron Industrial.
 5.7 Km in Monyakeng.
 Kgotsong: Construction 2,5 km Bulk storm water lining with concrete and stone pitching.
 (Wards 7,8,11 and 12) Monyakeng: Construction of Bulk storm water lining with concrete and stone pitching.
 (Wards 1,2,3 and 4).
+Kgotsong: Construction of Monnamoncho Street.
 Kgotsong: Construction of Sebotsa Street.
 Wesselsbron: Rehabilitation of President Steyn Street.
 Construction of storm-water canals.
-Urban Planning and human settlement.
-To ensure effective urban planning that will promote spatial planning and social cohesion.
-Formalisation of Khalinkomo and Vergenog.
-Rezoning and subdivision of parks and open spaces for erven development.
-Register deserving households on the National Housing Needs Register.
-Solid waste and refuse Removal To ensure that all landfill sites comply with NEMA.
-Upgrading of landfill sites.
-Proper management of landfill sites.
-Fencing of Landfill sites.
-Review of IWMP.
-Purchase bulk refuse bins.
-Enforcement of by laws to combat illegal dumping.